unionai/unionai-docs/source/tutorials/index.md

 :link: language-models/soft-clustering-hdbscan
 :link-type: doc

-Use HDBSCAN soft clustering with headline embeddings embeddings and UMAP on GPUs.
+Use HDBSCAN soft clustering with headline embeddings and UMAP on GPUs.
 :::

 :::{grid-item-card} {octicon}`hubot` Reddit Slack Bot on a Schedule